The Best Vegetarian Pizza

-Create a delicious, homemade vegetarian pizza from crust to sauce to healthy toppings.
-This healthy pizza crust packs fiber and protein using a blend of whole wheat, all-purpose, and soy or garbanzo bean flours.
-The low-sodium pizza sauce recipe is simple to make and will rival in taste anything you could purchase in stores.
+This pizza crust packs fiber and protein using a blend of whole wheat, all-purpose, and soy or garbanzo bean flours.
+The low-sodium pizza sauce recipe is simple to make and rivals anything you can find in stores.
 The topping ideas will add even more nutrition and flavor to your pizza and might even inspire you to come up with toppings of your own.

 Frozen Pizza Nutrition Scorecard